A couple yelled ‘white power’ and gave a Nazi salute to a Black driver. They’re charged with a hate crime.

 But the tone of their conversation shifted when the couple stood in the way of the car, blocking Lopez and her boyfriend from driving away.
 Police said the pair damaged the driver’s side mirror.

 “Never in my life did I think I was gonna experience this,” Lopez told KTLA.
-"It’s actually really scary.
-They don’t even know you and they’re willing to hurt you.”
+“It’s actually really scary.
+They don’t even know you, and they’re willing to hurt you.”

 Not long after driving away, Lopez and her boyfriend found the couple’s truck outside a Starbucks and recorded the license plate.
 The following day they reported the incident to the Torrance Police Department.
 In a news release the department said the crime started as a “road rage situation.”

-In an interview with KTLA before the arrest, Lopez said that she wanted justice.
+In an interview with KTLA before the arrest, Lopez said she wanted justice.

 “I don’t want them to just go freely and continue to do this to someone else,” she said.